patjandra/Geminder/README.md

 - Audio reminders only play when the tab is open and the user has clicked "Start Session"
 - Events are dimmed after they pass
-- No push notifications or settings page in MVP
+- No push notifications or settings page for now
 - Gemini prompt failures silently fallback to default ring
 - Recurring events only generated up to 90 days ahead